 What Can I Do With A Major In Athletic Training ?

-Athletic Training is a health care profession, certified by the Board of Certification for Athletic Trainers.
+Athletic Training is an Allied Healthcare Profession.
+Students who graduate from an accredited program can become certified through the Board of Certification for Athletic Trainers (BOC).
 Athletic trainers specialize in preventing, recognizing, managing and rehabilitating athletic-related illnesses and injuries that result from physical activity.
 As part of a complete health care team, the certified athletic trainer works under the direction of a licensed physician and in cooperation with other health care professionals, athletics administrators, coaches and parents.

 CCSU’s clinical education places a strong emphasis on providing the athletic training student with sufficient opportunities to master the desired competencies and clinical proficiencies through active participation in providing health care to student-athletes.
-The clinical experience is designed to provide the student with a minimum of 800 hours of supervised practical experience in Central Connecticut State University’s Athletic Training facility and concludes with a fifth semester off-campus affiliation.
-During this time, the student will be under the direct supervision of a certified athletic trainer and other medical professionals who are either approved clinical instructors or clinical instructors.
+The clinical experience is designed to provide the student with a minimum of 1200 hours of supervised practical experience with Central Connecticut State University’s Varsity Sports Teams and concludes with a fifth semester off-campus affiliation.
+During this time, the student will be under the direct supervision of a certified athletic trainer or other licensed medical professional who are trained as preceptors.
 Each semester-long clinical experience is designed to provide the student with ample opportunities to progressively develop competencies in the psychomotor and clinical proficiency skills that are necessary for the entry-level athletic trainer.
+Graduates of our program find employment at high schools, colleges, professional sports teams, clinics, hospitals, large corporations.

 Visit CCSU’s Athletic Training Department webpage here.